shawrajdeep00/turtle_racing_python/README.md

 - `turtleRacing.py`: The main Python script that runs the turtle race.
 - `final_output_race.png`: Screenshot of the race's final output.
 - `outputWindow_screenrecord.webm`: Screen recording of the turtle race.
+- `output_in_execution.png`: Screenshot of the race's under in progress.

 ## Requirements